 Below you can see the WG-6 and SX200 IS sensor size comparison.

-Ricoh WG-6 and Canon SX200 IS have sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
+Ricoh WG-6 and Canon SX200 IS have the same sensor sizes so they will provide same level of control over the depth of field when used with same focal length and aperture.
 On the other hand, since Canon SX200 IS has 68% larger pixel area (2.34µm2 vs 1.39µm2) compared to Ricoh WG-6, it has larger pixel area to collect light hence potential to have less noise in low light / High ISO images.